Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (bb) Performance and tracking cookies (persistent cookies) are automatically deleted after a specified period, which may vary depending on the cookie and your browser settings.
 You can delete cookies at any time in your browser's security settings.

-The use of the Matomo web analysis service on our storage media – as described above in 2 a.
-(2) (c) – only leads to the storage of data which – among other things due to the anonymised IP addresses – cannot be assigned to you personally by us.
+The use of the Matomo web analysis service – as described above in 2 a.
+(2) (c) – only leads to the storage on our storage media of data which – among other things due to the anonymised IP addresses – cannot be assigned to you personally by us.

 In all other respects, the information under section 1. g. applies.